IV3PRK - Pierluigi "Luis" Mansutti

 After using in the first years about 60 radials, which had to be taken away in the spring

-season, I tried to tune four elevated radials for the summer, but I never went back.
+season, I tried four elevated radials for the summer, and I never went back.

 Of course I agree on the better efficiency of a wide on ground radial system, but we